hvardhanan/rec-events/README.md

 No more spammy WhatsApp groups, last-minute panic, or confusion over "Is this event for CS or ECE?"—REC Events is here to save the day.

+Sidenote, This is a completely new project, Still in it's starting stages.

 ---

 ## Features